Renegades, Rebels and Rogues: Music video

 The music video was directed by Marc Ball and premiered in May 1994.
 It is set in an Old Western theme, and begins with a clip from the video from "If the Good Die Young", with Lawrence being "leaped" from the race to the Old West.
-Posing as a cowboy, he intends to find a bank clerk, played by his then-wife Frances, from bandits who are planning to use dynamite to destroy the safe.
+Posing as a cowboy, he intends to rescue a bank clerk, played by his then-wife Frances, from bandits who are planning to use dynamite to destroy the safe.
 Lawrence rescues the clerk just before the bank explodes, and Lawrence is "leaped" into the next video, "I See it Now."

 This particular video was the first of many music videos Lawrence filmed in the mid 1990s (with Marc Ball directing the videos) that interpreted the television series Quantum Leap.
 Regarding the concept of time travel in his videos, Lawrence stated, "I'd always wanted to do a miniseries in video, but it seemed like it meant you'd be doing the same thing over and over...
 This way, it leaves me open to go anywhere or do anything.
 I can show up on a pirate ship or in outer space.
 I can transport anywhere and save the day!'"

 The video was filmed at Old Tucson Studios in Tucson, Arizona.
 During the filming of the video, a wooden crate was blown away 40 feet from the explosion, landing near Lawrence.
 As a result, Atlantic Records, Lawrence's record company at the time, decided not to do any more explosions in his videos, citing that "it was too real."
 On the explosion, Lawrence said "I could feel wood and debris hitting me on the back.
 My wife [Frances] was tied up and gagged over my shoulder with her head pointed right toward the building, and the hair on top of her head was singed.
 When I put her down, we just hugged each other real tight.
 It scared us to death."